lauv-pussaaon/taobin-admin-web/README.md

 ## Deployment Instructions

-To deploy the Bin Admin application, follow these steps:
+To deploy the Taobin Admin application, follow these steps:

 1. Build the project for production by running: